RandomCatUser/Tiny-Me/README.md

 ## 👥 Contributors

-Thank you to our amazing contributors for making **Tiny Me purrGpt** possible:
+Thank you to our amazing contributors for making **Tiny Me** possible:

 | Contributor | GitHub Profile |
 |------------|---------------|